URGENT CARE

 Chipped Tooth

-Rinse your mouth and any broken pieces with warm water.
-Apply gauze to stop bleeding and use a cold compress to reduce swelling.
+Rinse your mouth and broken pieces with warm water.
+Apply gauze to stop bleeding and call us for chipped tooth repair or emergency tooth repair North York.

 Close-up of a mouth with visible teeth.
 A finger points at a molar with decay and fillings.